uzairbcm/flash-post-processing/README.md

    - Edit the power log `P1-1234XYZ_tv_power_5s.csv`; replace the 3 first text lines with - `power;date;time` as column names
  - Prepare the input config file

+Setting TV power threshold

+Process the logs with `run.py`

+Check and verify the summaries